Maikon/personal_blog/_posts/2014-07-25-more-lambda.md

 title: "More Lambda"
 ---

-In yesterday's post I talked about how I used lambdas to make the game more flexible and how few interesting things came up.
+In yesterday's post I talked about how I used lambdas to make the game more flexible and how a few interesting things came up.
 Before that I need to correct a mistake from yesterday where I said that the `until` loop was removed as a result.
-It was actually simply transferred into it's appropriate lambda.
+It was instead transferred into an appropriate lambda.

 So some interesting things about lambdas:

-- it can be called in couple of various ways
+- it can be called in a couple of ways

 {% highlight ruby %}
 say_hi = lambda { puts 'Hi' }